The 11 best budget gravel bikes for bikepacking

 Chainset | Shimano 105 7000 50-34 |

-The Cannondale Topstone is a highly versatile bicycle that sits firmly in the gravel category.
+Cannondale’s Topstone range is a highly versatile selection of bicycles that sit firmly in the gravel category.

-Its svelte lines make an impression of elegance seasoned with a pinch of adventure and are clearly meant to convey tremendously enjoyable riding in all kind of road and weather conditions.
+Their svelte lines make an impression of elegance seasoned with a pinch of adventure and are clearly meant to convey tremendously enjoyable riding in all kinds of road and weather conditions.

-Since it’s designed to be the ultimate combination of road racing and cyclocross bicycles, it can be considered a mixed-surface tourer as well as a 4 seasons commute bike.
-At any time, with only a few adjustments, you can set up your rig for a camping bike trip, or join the group of your roadie friends.
+Designed to be the ultimate combination of road racing and cyclocross bicycles, Topstone bikes can be used equally well as gravel racers, mixed-surface tourers, and all-season commuters.
+At any time, with only a few adjustments, you can set up your rig for a camping bike trip, or join a group of roadie friends for an urban cycle.

-The big tire clearance allows plenty of room for tires up to 42mm wide for comfort grip and adventurous capability.
+The big tire clearance allows plenty of room for tires up to 42mm wide, providing sufficient grip and adventurous capability on rough terrain.

 Although the front fork does not support any eyelets for cages on either side, it is a beautiful piece of carbon fiber, with a longer-than-usual rake (55mm) for stability and hidden full-fender mounts.
-It is a light and performing fork, rare on a bike at this price range.
+It’s a lightweight, high-performance fork – rare on a bike at this price range.

 Read our Cannondale Topstone Sora Full Review